quiltdata/quilt/docs/advanced-features/athena.md

     ]
 }
 ```
-2. Attach ARN of this policy to your stack's template in CloudFormation.
-Go to CloudFormation, click "Update", and fill ARN address to "ManagedUserRoleExtraPolicies" field
+2. Attach this policy to your CloudFormation stack.
+Go to CloudFormation console, select stack, click "Update", and fill ARN to "ManagedUserRoleExtraPolicies" field
 3. Add "un-managed" Athena policy to Quilt catalog.
 Go to http://your-quilt-stack/admin, scroll to "Policies", click on "+" button.
 Click "Manually set ARN" and enter ARN of Athena policy
 4. Attach policy to an existing Quilt role, or create a new role and attach policy to it.